Gabriella439/haskell-nix/project0/README.md

 ... and that will automatically use the contents of `shell.nix`

+Note that `cabal2nix` provides a `--shell` option to generate a `shell.nix` file suitable for the current project.
+However, this does not play nice with advanced dependency management (covered in the next section) so I do not recommend this approach in general.

 # Conclusion

 That concludes Nix workflow basics for Haskell development.
 The